-If you recently got your first family protection dog, or have come across advertisements for personal protection dogs for sale that you might want to purchase, or are finding yourself curious about alternative options for your already existing furry family member, you may be wondering why you keep hearing about raw food diets and their benefits.
-While both homemade and store-bought raw dog food is generally touted as being better for your dog than your kibbles and bits, even those have their differences that you should be aware before you dive in and take the raw-diet plunge.
+If you recently got your first family protection dog, or have come across advertisements for personal protection dogs for sale that you might want to purchase, or are finding yourself curious about alternative options for your already existing furry family member, you may be wondering why you keep hearing about raw dog food diets and their benefits.
+While both homemade and store-bought raw dog food is generally touted as being better for your dog than your kibbles and bits, even those have their differences that you should be aware of before you dive in and take the raw-diet plunge.

 So, what are the benefits of homemade dog food?

-One of the biggest advantages to going the homemade route over store bought is that you’ll be in complete control over every last ingredient that goes into your dog’s eager mouth.
-If your personal protection dogs has any known allergies, you can save yourself the hassle of finding a brand that fits your protection dogs, and craft a recipe from scratch that avoids it entirely.
+One of the biggest advantages to going the homemade route over store-bought is that you’ll be in complete control over every last ingredient that goes into your dog’s eager mouth.
+If your personal protection dogs have any known allergies, you can save yourself the hassle of finding a brand that fits your protection dogs, and craft a recipe from scratch that avoids it entirely.
 Generally speaking, it’s can also be significantly more affordable to make your own food than it is to buy it pre-packaged.

 What Should Your Homemade Raw Dog Food Include?